When Do We Have The Real Discussion About Health With Our Children?

 Our children should have a desire for health and fitness because they know how priceless their body, mind, and spirit are.
 When we take what we know to build a better foundation for our children, we break the cycle of pain by creating a cycle of love.

-Heal from the Inside Out Series #7: Replace Self-rejection with Self-acceptance Create A Generational Love Cycle With Timika S Chambers
+Heal from the Inside Out Series #33: Embrace Your Body's Ability to Heal Create A Generational Love Cycle With Timika S Chambers

-1. Heal from the Inside Out Series #7: Replace Self-rejection with Self-acceptance
+1. Heal from the Inside Out Series #33: Embrace Your Body's Ability to Heal

 Make this lifetime great!